Joel D. Messner, OD

 At CHDC it is our mission to provide integrated care to the community we serve.
 We have many resources to assist families in understanding health literacy and what you need to live a healthy lifestyle.

 We all need good vision to function in life.
 Having your vision checked by a family eye doctor is just as important as going to the medical doctor, dentist and getting immunizations.
-If you live in Boyertown, Pottstown, or anywhere else in Montgomery County and want to learn about our family eye care, discount pharmacy, or any other services we offer, call us today!
+If you live in Boyertown, Pottstown, or anywhere else in Montgomery County and want to learn about our family eye care, discount medical dispensary, or any other services we offer, call us today!

 Meet the Doctor